OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

  /**
   * Verify if a digest encoded in HEX of the ciphered token is present
-  * in the revokation table
+  * in the revocation table
   *
   * @param jwtInHex Token encoded in HEX
   * @return Presence flag